HuskerMotorsports/2021Dash/README.md

 and line 2 <br />

 `import can`
-For 'Dash with Buttons' the settings screen is hidden in the top right corner over the 'ODO'.
+For 'Dash with Buttons' the settings screen is hidden in the top right corner over the 'ODO'.<br />

+Kivy introduction Youtube playlist https://youtube.com/playlist?list=PLzMcBGfZo4-kSJVMyYeOQ8CXJ3z1k7gHn

 ## Screen